chris00walker/domain-model/DDD_Artefacts/docs/v2/ubiquitous-language/README.md

 # Ubiquitous Language Framework

 This document serves as the central hub for the Ubiquitous Language Consistency Framework for Elias Food Imports.

+**The single authoritative source for all domain terms is [`guidelines/glossary.md`](./guidelines/glossary.md).**

-It provides a comprehensive approach to maintaining terminology consistency across all aspects of the domain model.
+This framework provides a comprehensive approach to maintaining terminology consistency across all aspects of the domain model.

 ## Framework Components